Deaod/VoteSys/README.md

 This setting does not need to be mentioned explicitly.
 Its default value will be used if it is not mentioned.

 Default is `False`.

+#### bOpenVoteMenuAutomatically

+If `True`, the vote menu gets opened automatically when the vote timer starts while this preset is active on the server.
+If `False`, the menu does not get opened automatically.

+Default is `True`.

 #### MinimumMapRepeatDistance